Frequently Asked Questions About the Illinois State Plan Amendment

 How many states have expanded school health services for students covered by Medicaid?

-As of late 2021, 16 states, including states similar to Illinois such as Massachusetts and California, are able to leverage federal funds and expand the types of services and providers eligible for reimbursement.
+As of April 2023, 19 states, including Illinois and states such as Massachusetts and California, are able to leverage federal funds and expand the types of services and providers eligible for reimbursement.
 More states are in the process of applying for CMS approval; there is an especially strong interest in leveraging the opportunity to support mental health services.

 Here are some examples of how states have benefited from expanding their school Medicaid program:

 Michigan: Estimated an increase of $14 million from billing for services delivered by school psychologists — a provider group not previously included under eligible providers.
 Michigan also added nurse practitioners, physician assistants, clinical nurse specialists, marriage and family therapists, behavior analysts and school social workers, and the state now permits billing for all medically necessary services included in Medicaid’s EPSDT benefit.

 **Michigan and Illinois are in the same CMS region, so the same office that approved Michigan’s SPA is reviewing Illinois’ SPA.